Veer-Modi/Git_Task/TASK-4/README.md

 git rebase --continue
 ```

+- Resumes the rebase process after you have resolved conflicts.
+- Applies the remaining commits on top of __`main`__.

 ### **Task 5: Canceling a Rebase**

 #### 1. If a rebase goes wrong, abort it:
 ```bash
 git rebase --abort
 ```

+- Restores the branch to its original state before the rebase started.

 ---